Metastatic immature ovarian teratoma

 Right ureteric stent.

-Immature ovarian teratoma is an uncommon ovarian germ cell tumour, which differs from the far more common mature ovarian teratomas (dermoid cysts).
-Histologically they contain immature tissue, and clinically are more malignant in behaviour.
-It is a tumour largely of young females, as in this example.
+Immature ovarian teratoma is an uncommon ovarian germ cell tumor, which differs from the far more common mature ovarian teratomas (dermoid cysts).
+Histologically they contain immature tissue, and clinically are more malignant in behavior.
+It is a tumor largely of young females, as in this example.

-Immature teratomas may metastasise to peritoneum, liver or lung.
+Immature teratomas may metastasize to peritoneum, liver or lung.
 Large volume liver and peritoneal metastases in this case shown the soft tissue-fat-calcification typical of a dermoid.

 - O&G - Clinical Conditions - Ovarian - Gynae

 - UQ Med Yr 2 Sexual health: Breast and gynae malignancy, scrotum

 - Long case